-In honor of the 100th anniversary of the National Park Service, I've put together a list of my favorite National Park Service sites: NATIONAL PARKS #1: Glacier National Park, MTI’m probably always going to be biased towards my home state, but I think just about anyone would agree with me that Glacier is one of the… Continue reading Happy Birthday to the National Park Service!
+In honor of the 100th anniversary of the National Park Service, I've put together a list of my favorite National Park Service sites: NATIONAL PARKS #1: Glacier National Park, Montana I’m probably always going to be biased towards my home state, but I think just about anyone would agree with me that Glacier is one of… Continue reading Happy Birthday to the National Park Service!

 For day #2 in Utah, we headed back into Arches to explore the other half of the park.
 We followed the main road all the way to the end this time, to the Devils Garden campground, picnic area, and trailhead.
 Just before the picnic area is a short trail to Skyline Arch.
 Devil’s Garden is… Continue reading Sand, Sand, and More Sand – Arches National Park, Utah (part III)